broadinstitute/workbench-libs/CONTRIBUTING.md

 - Movement of classes between libraries
 - Breaking API changes that will require significant rewriting on the part of clients, including deletion of any functionality

+## Testing

+We run coverage tests on this repo.
+Please try to avoid merging PRs that fail coverage requirements.

+Defining your mocks in `src/test` rather than `src/main` will help greatly.

 ## Publishing

 Travis automatically builds Scala 2.11 and 2.12 versions of these libraries and publishes them to [Artifactory](https://broadinstitute.jfrog.io/broadinstitute/webapp/#/artifacts/browse/tree/General/libs-release-local/org/broadinstitute/dsde/workbench/).
 Commits to any other branch than develop will be labelled `<version>-<githash>-SNAP`; commits to develop will be labelled `<version>-<githash>`.
 You probably shouldn't be using `-SNAP` versions in downstream code.